Bachelor of Commerce

 Where will this take me?

-Melbourne Commerce graduates are known for their solid understanding of business issues and processes, their resourcefulness, and their problem-solving and leadership skills.
-They are highly sought after in a wide variety of professions in the public and private sectors, ranging from investment banking and accounting through to management consultancy and marketing.
+Melbourne commerce graduates are known for their strong understanding of business issues and processes, their resourcefulness, and their problem-solving and leadership skills.

 Have you considered these careers?

 - Sustainability analyst

 - Supply chain manager

 Where can this degree take you?

 Some of our recent graduates are now working at: